LEARNING

-In the Fourth Form and Lower Fifth (Years 7 to 9), King William’s College broadly follows the requirements of the National Curriculum, except we encourage all pupils to study two modern languages.
-From the Lower Fifth, the sciences are also taught as three separate subjects.
+In Years 7 to 9 (Fourth Form and Lower Fifth), King William’s College broadly follows the requirements of the National Curriculum, except we encourage all pupils to study two modern languages.
+From Year 9 (Lower Fifth), the Sciences are also taught as three separate subjects.

 Progress is monitored through regular assessments and internal exams are held twice a year.
 Most pupils go on to take ten subjects at (I)GCSE level, and in addition to the core subjects, there is a wide range of options.
-This provides a strong foundation for the Sixth Form where all students study the International Baccalaureate Diploma.
-Exam results are consistently high and far above the national average.
-Over 95% of our students proceed to Higher Education each year, both in the UK and abroad, and students regularly gain places at the very best universities.
+This provides a strong foundation for the Sixth Form, where students can study the International Baccalaureate Diploma.
+Exam results are consistently high and above the national average.
+Over 95% of our students proceed to Higher Education each year, both in the UK and abroad, and students regularly gain places at the very best universities around the world.

 Fourth Form at King William’s College represents Year 7 (Lower Fourth) and Year 8 (Upper Fourth).
 Each class has a form tutor who is always on hand to look after the students’ interests.
 There are usually eight tutor groups which combine Lower and Upper Fourth students.
 The form tutors closely monitor the students in their care, reviewing academic progress and pastoral matters, reporting back to the Head of Year on a daily basis.
 The Fourth Form study the core subjects of: